dialog-semiconductor/BLE_SDK6_examples/helpers/usb_preloaded_firmware/Readme.md

 ### Hardware Configuration

-The DIP switch should have the following assignment as illustrated below, this allows the system to boot from external flash or 1-wire UART and communicate through JTAG for debugging
+The DIP switch should have the following assignment as illustrated below, this allows the system to boot from external flash or 1-wire UART and communicate through JTAG for debugging.

 ![j1_config](assets/dip_switch.png)